jacksund/simmate/tutorials/02_ Run_a_workflow.md

 simmate workflows explore
 ```

 When prompted to choose a type of workflow or a specific preset, choose whichever you'd like!
 A description of the workflow will be printed at the very end.
-As an example, here's the output of an example workflow `relaxation/staged` which is commonly used in our evolutionary search algorithm.
-To get this output, we used the `simmate workflows explore` then selected option `2` (relaxation) and then option `9` (staged):
+As an example, here's the output of an example workflow `relaxation.vasp.staged` which is commonly used in our evolutionary search algorithm.
+To get this output, we used the `simmate workflows explore` then selected option `6` (relaxation) and then option `9` (staged):

 ```
 ===================== relaxation/staged =====================

+Using:

+	from simmate.workflows.relaxation import Relaxation__Vasp__Staged

+You can find the source code for this workflow in the follwing module:

+	simmate.calculators.vasp.workflows.relaxation

+Description:

     Runs a series of increasing-quality relaxations and then finishes with a single static energy calculation.

     This is therefore a "Nested Workflow" made of the following smaller workflows:

-        - relaxation/quality00
+        - relaxation.vasp.quality00
-        - relaxation/quality01
+        - relaxation.vasp.quality01
-        - relaxation/quality02
+        - relaxation.vasp.quality02
-        - relaxation/quality03
+        - relaxation.vasp.quality03
-        - relaxation/quality04
+        - relaxation.vasp.quality04
-        - static-energy/quality04
+        - static-energy.vasp.quality04

     This workflow is most useful for randomly-created structures or extremely large supercells.
 More precise relaxations+energy calcs should be done afterwards because ettings are still below MIT and Materials Project quality.

+Parameters:
+- command
+- copy_previous_directory
+- directory
+- source
+- structure

 ==================================================================
 ```

-In this tutorial, we will be using `static-energy/mit` which runs a simple static energy calculation using MIT Project settings (these settings are based on pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).
+In this tutorial, we will be using `static-energy.vasp.mit` which runs a simple static energy calculation using MIT Project settings (these settings are based on pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).

 <br/> <!-- add empty line -->